 Where do code violations occur?

-By scrolling over this map, you will see the total number of code violations (by census tract) and tracts that have had more than 25 code violations since January 2005.
+By scrolling over this map, you will see the total number of code violations (by census tract) and by Year Violation Opened.
 The darker the area; the more violations.

 Incidents of Graffiti - 2017